gesundelehre/gesundelehre_translate/content/static/grundlegende-irrlehren/bibelfragen-in-bezug-auf-die-sicherheit-der-errettung.md

 82\.
 Ist dies eine **Unmöglichkeit** für sie, solches zu tun? ___Ja ___Nein

 83\.
-Doesn't that prove that Paul's teaching about grace, sin and the like is different than the Einmal Gerettet Immer Gerettet message, since they can't possibly warn as Paul did in Gal.
-5:19-21? ___Ja ___Nein
+Beweist die nicht, dass Paulus' Lehre über Gnade, Sünde und desgleichen anders ist als die Einmal Gerettet Immer Gerettet Botschaft, da sie unmöglich warnen können wie Paulus es tat in Gal.
+5,19-21? ___Ja ___Nein

 84\.
 Though a **warning** is alarming when we first hear it, it **is always advantageous** to be warned, because it alerts us to a real danger.
 Regarding this advantage, aren't all people who listen to Einmal Gerettet Immer Gerettet teaching at a major spiritual disadvantage, for this type of warning of not inheriting the kingdom of God will **never** be issued to a Christian and will even be flatly denied? ___Ja ___Nein

 85\.
-The Apostle Paul wrote, "This righteousness from God comes through faith in Jesus Christ to all who **believe**," Rom.
+Der Apostel Paulus schrieb, "This righteousness from God comes through faith in Jesus Christ to all who **believe**," Rom.
 3:22\.
 Das Griechische sagt aus, dass das Wort _glauben_ hier in einer **fortdauernden Zeitform** gebraucht ist.
 Wenn jemand nicht fortfährt in seinem Glauben, würde er dann diese Gott-gegebene Veraussetzung für endgültige Errettung erfüllen? ___Ja ___Nein

 86\.
 Glaubte Paulus, dass ein wahrer Christ _aus der Gnade fallen_ könnte (Gal.
 5,4)? ___Ja ___Nein